 For macOS Clients, for organizations that use an MDM, the Cato certificate is automatically installed as part of the CA keychain

-Otherwise, the SDP user manually installs the Cato certificate
+Otherwise, the SDP user manually installs the Cato certificate.
+For more information, see Installing the Cato Certificate on macOS Devices.

 -